 Let’s face facts: this isn’t about accents.
 Jodie Whittaker is from Yorkshire; Peter Capaldi from Scotland.
 They’ve both been working in the industry long enough to know that if dialogue isn’t satisfactorily presented, it’s time to go back to college.

 So, what can we do?
 What will make the Doctor’s delivery more listenable, and following the latest adventure much easier?
 Here’s a list of things that might help you to enjoy your favourite TV shows tonight.

 1. Invoke The Silence

 There is no reason to speak when Doctor Who is on.
 Questions?
 Ask them later, preferably online.

 Doctor Who has always been better in the dark, even “comedy” episodes like Robot of Sherwood benefit from this.
 Cut all light from your viewing area.

 This is the first of several hardware-related tips.
 Make sure Doctor Who is at an appreciable volume.
 If you’re annoyed that you have to change the volume on your TV, don’t be – it’s adjustable for a reason.

-Whether you’re watching on a computer or tablet or on your TV, if headphone use is an option, use them.
+Whether you’re watching on a computer or tablet or on your TV, if headphones are an option, use them.
 The depth of sound will be a revelation, and all channels should be clear (and easier to adjust correctly if they’re not).

-To most of us, this might be dizzyingly obvious, but to the rest of you: if you’re watching Doctor Who, then bloody well watch it instead of fannying around on your smartphone/tablet/laptop/desktop/Smart TV etc. By whinging about not being able to follow the show on your chosen social networks because you’re not paying attention doesn’t only make the rest of us look bad, it makes you look like an ill-educated moron with the attention span of a dead gnat.
+To most of us, this might be dizzyingly obvious, but to the rest of you: if you’re watching Doctor Who, then bloody well watch it instead of tapping away on your smartphone/tablet/laptop/desktop/Smart TV etc.

 (With thanks to mrjohnm and DonnaM)